Navajo Saddle Blanket - Single - Twill : Lucy Nez : 3291

 Twill patterns are often used for saddle blankets because there is more wool per area than on traditional patterns.
 It's a difficult style to learn and takes many years to master.

 Twill pieces are very difficult to weave.
-This is a Herringbone Twill, Extra Fancy Sunday Saddle Blanket woven by Lucy Nez.
+This is a Herringbone Twill, Extra Fancy Sunday Saddle Blanket woven by an unknown weaver.
 The difficulty in weaving a piece like this is almost hard to understand.
-Take a look at the detail photos to get an idea of the challenge Lucy had when weaving this piece.
-She's amazing!

 |Size||28" x 29.5" (.711M x .74M)|